velidp/Application-for-nursery/README.md

 ## Application demo

-The following video shows a demonstration of the application and a display of some of its functionalities:
+The following video shows a demonstration of the app and some of its functionalities:

 <a href="https://www.youtube.com/watch?v=5VACdEL58fs" target="_blank">
 <p align="left">